Greg-Smulko/memrise-word-uploader/README.md

 There are two basic scripts.
 One of them is `get_def_and_audio.py` which gets word definitions for listed words in `words.txt` using Merriam-Webster Dictionary API.
 It can also generate audio files for given words in `words.txt`.
 Type the words that you want to work with in `words.txt`.
 Each line should contain one word.
 If you set `get_definitions` parameter `True` in `get_def_and_audio.py` then you will be asked to select a definition from a list of definitions for each word.
 Because a word may have several definitions in the dictionary.
 Definitions will be written to an output file named `definitions.txt`.
 Go to *Memrise->Your Course->Edit Page*.
 Your word list should contain *Word | Definition | Audio | Part of Speech* columns.
 Select *Bulk add words* from the *Advanced* tab.
 Copy the content of your `definitions.txt` file.
 Save and voilà.

 After entering words to your course you can run `audio_uploader.py`.
 It reads words from `words.txt`, audio files from *audio* folder and uploads them.

+## Result
+You may want to check the [course](https://www.memrise.com/course/1614098/harry-potter-chamber-of-secrets-words/) that I've uploaded its words using these scripts.